GenOL: Generating Diverse Examples for Name-only Online Learning: Experiments

 \subsection{Quantitative Analysis}

 \definecolor{Gray}{gray}{0.90} \newcolumntype{a}{>{\columncolor{Gray}}r} \newcolumntype{b}{>{\columncolor{Gray}}c}

-\paragraph{Effectiveness of \frameworkname in CIL.} To assess the effectiveness of our proposed \frameworkname in a setup, where only concept names are provided without data, we compare its performance against models trained on web-scraped data, other synthetic data, as well as manually annotated data, representing the ideal case.
-In the CIL setup, we assume that the category names of the PACS and DomainNet datasets are provided incrementally, and we summarize the results not only in the ID domain but also in the OOD domain in Tab.~\ref{tab:pacs_domainnet_resnet}.
-Note that since DomainNet is a web-scraped dataset, sharing the same domain as C2C~\citep{prabhu2023categories}, which also uses web-scraping for data acquisition, we exclude C2C from the comparison in DomainNet.
+\textbf{Effectiveness of \frameworkname in name-only CIL setup.} We compare models trained with \frameworkname, baselines, and MA data (oracle case), and summarize the results in Table~\ref{tab:imagenet} and Table~\ref{tab:pacs_domainnet_resnet}.
+In the ID domain, MA outperforms baselines and \frameworkname, since the MA data test set is used as the test set in the ID domain, making the training and test sets come from the same domain, thus serving as an oracle.s However, in the OOD domain, \frameworkname outperforms both MA and baselines.
+We believe that \frameworkname achieves better generalization by generating more diverse images through \promptmethod and \ensemblemethod.
+Additional comparisons with various combinations of prompt generation baselines and ensemble methods are in Section~\ref{sec:appx:extend_comparison}.

-In in-distribution (ID) domain, MA outperforms other baselines, as well as \frameworkname.
-This is because the ID test set we use is derived from the same test set as the MA data, giving it an advantage in this specific domain.
-However, in the out-of-distribution (OOD) domains of PACS, \ensemblemethod outperforms both MA and other baselines.
-We believe that we achieve better generalization performance by generating a more diverse set of images through a diversified set of prompts and an ensemble selection of generators.
-We provide additional comparisons with various combinations of diverse prompt generation baselines and data ensemble methods in Sec.~\ref{sec:appx:extend_comparison}.
+\textbf{Effectiveness of \frameworkname in name-only MVCIL setup.} We also empirically validate the effectiveness of \frameworkname in the name-only MVCIL setup and summarize the results in Table~\ref{tab:vcil_bongard}.
+CHB, SC, and CCG are excluded due to their focus on image classification, and Glide-Syn and LE, which use word-to-sentence models, are inapplicable to Bongard-OpenWorld, which has sentence-form concepts.
+As shown in the table, \frameworkname effectively trains LLaVA-1.5-7B, outperforming baselines and even compared to MA data.